 Lutheran Church By The Lake is a neighborhood church, welcoming people of all faiths to the worship services.
-The Lutheran Men in Mission (LMM) and Women of the Evangelical Lutheran Church in America (WELCA) work extensively with many local charity organizations as well as supporting state and global missions.
+The Lutheran Men in Mission (LMM) and the Lutheran Women in Mission (LWM) work extensively with many local charity organizations as well as supporting state and global missions.

 Church Organization – May 17, 1998

 ABRIDGED HISTORY: LUTHERAN CHURCH BY THE LAKE, MCCORMICK, SC